 Once the oil shimmers, add the onions and chopped peppers and ½ teaspoon of salt.
 Sweat them until tender and onions are translucent, about 6-8 minutes.

-Push the chilis and onions aside, add one more tablespoon of olive oil, add the cumin and coriander to make a paste with the olive oil and let it sizzle for a minute.
+Push the chilies and onions aside, add one more tablespoon of olive oil, add the cumin and coriander to make a paste with the olive oil and let it sizzle for a minute.
 Stir the spices into the peppers and onions for about 1 minute.

-Use a microplane grater to grate the garlic cloves, add to the pot, and stir into the onion mixture until fragrant, about 1 minute.
+Use a microplane grater to grate the garlic cloves, add garlic to the pot, and stir into the onion mixture until fragrant, about 1 minute.

 Step 6: Add stock, white beans, and chicken to the pot and simmer